The Absolute Phrase

 Her arms folded across her chest, Professor Hill warned the class about the penalties of plagiarism.

-We devoured Aunt Lenora's carrot cake, our fingers scraping the leftover frosting off the plates.
+The family devoured Aunt Lenora's carrot cake, their fingers scraping the leftover frosting from the plates.

 Legs quivering, for example, describes not only Gizmo but also the manner of this sleep.
 Her arms folded across her chest helps us picture both Professor Hill and the severity of her warning.
 Their fingers scraping the leftover frosting from the plates lets us see this one family and the degree of their hunger.